qihongl/learn-hippo/README.md

 If you have access to a cluster, most simulations can be replicated in a day.

-Feel free to contact me if you have any question / comment.
-Thank you very much ahead!
+Feel free to contact me if you have any questions / comments.
+Thank you very much in advance!

 ## Playing with some pre-trained models